dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Cliques

+Similar to the argument before, there are also places where there is a Clique mentality.
+It is obvious that the place is run from a specific number of people that do not allow anybody to get into their inner circle.
+They can decide for example who gets involved in what for example their "mate" will get the interesting projects or the ones that have high impact, when the time comes for valuation or promotions these "mates" will shine since they did this for the company or that which had very high impact.

+In a similar fashion there can be a department which for some reason can impose itself on others, as an example a sales team selling whatever they want and then dropping it into the rest of the company and asking them to implement it while they cash in their bonuses.

+We are not discussing the case where people get more close together, socialize, and become friends like play football after work.
+We are discussing the case where there is huge interference with the rest of the company.

+---

 Jason: Based on what Socrates mentioned, I want to talk about cliques.
 You as a new guy will never be part of this.
 You go there never enter that clique.
 At